RPP2210-SDC-Tulip/tulip-reviews/README.md

 - [License](#License)

 ## Description:
-This backend system architecture for a preexisting ecommerce web-portal focused on supporting the full dataset for the existing frontend architecture and performing at a rate of at least 1000 client requests per second under a 1% error rate in production.
+This backend system architecture for a preexisting e-commerce web-portal focused on supporting the full dataset for the existing front-end architecture and performing at a rate of at least 1,000 client requests per second under a 1% error rate in production.

 This project included completing an ETL process for the client-provided dataset, building efficint API routes to communicate with a PostgreSQL database, and implementing data-driven performance optimizations including load balancing and caching.

-In a production environment consisting of 5 AWS EC2 t2.micro instances (1 PostgreSQL database, 1 NGINX load balancer, 3 Node.js servers), this backend service exceeds the bare minimum client expectations, as it is able to handle over 5000 client requests per second under a 1% error rate in production.
+In a production environment consisting of 5 AWS EC2 t2.micro instances (1 PostgreSQL database, 1 NGINX load balancer, 3 Node.js servers), this backend service exceeds the bare minimum client expectations, as it is able to handle over **6,000rps** with **<1% error rate** in production.

 System peak performance **_before_** optimizations: